 Consequently, we will not be able to assert any such patents to prevent others from using our technology for, and developing and marketing competing products to treat, these indications.
-It is also possible that we will fail to identify patentable aspects of our R&D output before it is too late to obtain patent protection.
+It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.